Updated: April 2022

 Express Entry is the most popular permanent residence program for skilled workers.
 Skilled Workers, for the purposes of Canada immigration, are people who they have the education, work experience, language skills, etc. to help them become economically established in Canada.

 IMMIGRATION AND REFUGEE BOARD OF CANADA

 The Immigration and Refugee Board of Canada is an independent administrative tribunal responsible for making decisions on immigration and refugee matters in accordance with the Immigration and Refugee Protection Act.

 An Act respecting immigration to Canada and the granting of refugee protection to persons who are displaced, persecuted or in danger.

-The Post-Graduation Work Permit Program allows students who have graduated from a participating Canadian post-secondary institution to gain Canadian work experience.
+The Post-Graduation Work Permit Program allows students who have graduated from certain programs of studies from eligible Canadian post-secondary institution to gain Canadian work experience.

 A study permit is a government issued document that allows foreign nationals to study in Canada.

 pROVINCIAL NOMINEE PROGRAM